kashvo/drishti-identity-trust/README.md

 ## Key Features

 **Continuous Session Monitoring**
 Identity is verified throughout the entire session — not just at login.
 Behaviour is watched at every step.

 **Per-User Memory Profiles**
 Every user has a lightweight profile capturing their behavioural baseline.
 The system learns what normal looks like for each individual — not a generic average.

 **Agentic AI Reasoning**
 The system uses a shared AI agent brain with a ReAct reasoning loop.
 It thinks, calls tools to investigate, observes results, and decides — the way a human fraud analyst would, at machine speed.

+**Deepfake and Voice Clone Resistant**
+No single biometric signal is trusted in isolation.
+The agent cross-validates across device trust, behavioural biometrics, transaction patterns, and session behaviour simultaneously.
+Faking one signal is easy.
+Faking all of them perfectly, in real time, is not.

 **Explainable Decisions**
 Every decision comes with a full reasoning chain.
-Not just a risk score — a clear explanation of *why*, auditable for RBI compliance.
+Not just a risk score — a clear explanation of why, auditable for RBI compliance.

 **Privacy First**
 Stores behaviour patterns, not raw personal data.
 Compliant with India's DPDP Act and RBI Cybersecurity Framework.

 **Adaptive Learning**
 After every session, the user's memory profile updates.
 The system gets smarter and less disruptive over time.

 ---